- Each elementary school has a Gifted Education Contact who oversees the gifted/enrichment programs for students.

 Our District Elementary Challenge Program supports all elementary schools in the district.
 The purpose of the Challenge Centre sessions is to provide groups of similarly able students who exhibit a significant need with high-level learning opportunities of an intellectual, creative and social nature.
 Sessions span a broad range of topics and reflect the wide-ranging interests and passions of gifted students.
 The social connections and understanding themselves are key components of the program.
 Our District Challenge Teacher provides programming for Zone 1 at the Birchland Challenge Centre for half of the year and Zone 2 at the Mundy Road Challenge Centre for the other half.
-Each Centre offers six sessions for students in Grades 3 to 5 who are formally identified as gifted.
-These sessions are intended to supplement programs already in place in neighborhood schools and may be included as part of a student's Individual Education Plan (IEP).
+Each Centre offers 7-8 week sessions for students in Grades 4 and 5 who are formally identified as gifted.
+These sessions are intended to provide district level programming and may be included as part of a student's Individual Education Plan (IEP).
 Students are referred to sessions by school-based personnel.
 Parents arrange transportation.

-The District Elementary Challenge Program also offers Primary Challenge sessions, two for each location for students from Grade K-3 who may or may not be formally identified.
+The District Elementary Challenge Program also offers Primary Challenge sessions, four for each location for students from Grade K-3 who may or may not be formally identified.
 Acceptance in this program is on a year-to-year basis, and does not mean children will automatically attend in subsequent years or be identified in the future.
 The focus of each session is creative problem solving.
 Students are referred to sessions by school-based personnel.
+Space is limited.
 Parents arrange transportation.

 Zone 2: Mundy Road Centre: Riverview Park, Cape Horn, Roy Stibbs, Mountain View, Harbour View, Lord Baden Powell, Ranch Park, Parkland, Porter, Mundy Road, Alderson, Rochester, RC MacDonald, Miller Park, Baker Dr., Anmore, Aspenwood, Glenayre, Mountain Meadows, Seaview, Pleasantside, Heritage Mountain, Moody Elementary, Bramblewood, Eagle Ridge Elementary, Meadowbrook, Walton

-Contact Louise Malfesi, Coordinator of Gifted Education Services for more information.
+Contact Jeanette Murphy Coordinator of Gifted Education Services for more information.